-Having solar panels installed at your home provides several advantages.
-Solar panels can lower your utility bills, increase energy efficiency and boost your home’s market value.
-Installing solar panels also helps you save money by allowing you to claim a federal tax credit for a significant percentage of the cost of the installation — 26% in 2020, 22% in 2021 and 10% for installations after that.
+Having solar panels installed at your property provides several advantages.
+Solar panels can lower your utility bills, increase energy efficiency and boost your property’s market value.
+Installing solar panels also helps you save money by allowing you to claim a federal tax credit for a significant percentage of the cost of the installation — 26% in 2022, and 22% in 2023.
+The future of the Federal Tax Credit is questionable so now is the time to go solar.

 But after the installation, what do you need to do to keep your solar system working?
 In this guide, we explain the typical maintenance a solar panel system requires, suggest a few cleaning tips and let you know when it’s time to call on your solar maintenance company for assistance.